 In addition to extensive training, Math Corps provides tutors with multiple layers of supervision to ensure integrity of program implementation.
 Schools identity a staff member to serve as an Internal Coach, who is typically a math specialist, teacher, or curriculum director, to serve as immediate on-site supervisor, mentor, and advocate for tutors.
 The Internal Coach’s role is to monitor tutors and provide guidance in the implementation of Math Corps’s assessments and interventions.
 As the front-line supervisor, the Internal Coach is a critical component of the supervisory structure.

-Coaching Specialists, who are either program staff or contracted consultants for Math Corps, provide both tutors and Internal Coaches with expert support on math instruction and ensure implementation integrity of Math Corps program elements.
+Coaching Specialists, who are MEC Staff provide both tutors and Internal Coaches with expert support on math instruction and ensure implementation integrity of Math Corps program elements.
 In addition to these two coaching layers, a third layer consisting of AmeriCorps program support helps ensure a successful year of AmeriCorps service.
-Program support staff are Math Corps employees who provide administrative oversight for program implementation to schools participating in Math Corps.
+MEC Program Directors and Coordinators provide AmeriCorps administrative oversight for program implementation to schools participating in Math Corps.

 The number of tutors serving varies by program year based on a number of factors including tutor recruitment, tutor types (i.e. full-time or part-time tutors), school interest, tutor retention, and available public and private funding.
 Figure 1 displays the number of tutors who served each year of the program.